RotemDev/Headstart/README.md

 # Headstart - Make beautiful webpages
 Headstart is a CSS framework.
+[View us on jsDelivr](http://www.jsdelivr.com/projects/headstart-css)!

 ***We now have a release date!
 October 28<sup>th</sup>, 2016!
 (NOTE: The release date may change.)***